adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 title: Eldritch Knowledge in Monsterhearts
 date: 2024-12-4
 ---
-I recently volunteered to take over the reigns of a campaign of Monsterhearts I have been playing
+I recently volunteered to take over the reigns of a campaign of Monsterhearts I have been playing with a group of friends for the last couple years now.
+Taking over an existing setting from another DM is always a bit of a challenge (especially when said DM will be playing in your game).
+In preparation I've been trying to do some plotting that will keep things consistent where we've already established Lore but